miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

        :align: left

-* The **template** image is the standard brain in reference-space that you want to warp your data into.
-This can be a Talairach-, MNI-, SPM-template or any other reference brain you want to use.
+* The **template** image is the standard brain in reference-space onto which you want to map your data.
+This can be a Talairach-, MNI-, or SPM-template, or some other reference image you choose to use.

-* The **source** image (normally a structural image) is used to calculate the transformation matrix necessary to warp the source image onto the template image.
-This transformation matrix is than used to transform the rest of your images (functional and structural) into the reference-space.
+* The **source** image (normally a higher resolution structural image) is used to calculate the transformation matrix necessary to map the source image onto the template image.
+This transformation matrix is then used to map the rest of your images (functional and structural) into the reference-space.